FriendsOfEpub/blitz-tasks/README.md

 Blitz Tasks uses a JSON config file to modify your documents.

 It is recommended to define a useful `scope` and `version` for each config file.
-Those 2 properties are informational today, but may be used for scoping changes to precise folders, etc. in the future.
+Those 2 properties are informational today, but may be used for scoping changes to precise folders, and help you manage breaking changes in a new major version, in the future.

 There are optional properties bound to the scripts Blitz Tasks currently offers: